 Image lossless compression, such as Kraken.io, can resize photos without losing quality.
 In the case of videos, Handbrake is among the best video compression tools to try.

 Furthermore, conducting regular checkups helps maintain excellent website performance.
 Some of the best page speed tests include GTmetrix and Google PageSpeed Insights.

 With those tools, users only need to type a page’s URL onto the search bar and click Enter.

 Once the tool finishes analyzing, you will get detailed information on what to optimize to improve the page loading speed.

 Staying consistent with the whole branding is among the most crucial factors in developing an eCommerce website.

-For example, matching a company’s tone and target demographic when writing product descriptions helps boost engagement.
+For example, matching a company’s tone and target demographic when writing product descriptions helps advertise better and boost engagement.